esa/pagmo2/doc/sphinx/install.rst

    conda config --add channels conda-forge conda install pygmo

+conda will automatically install all of pygmo's dependencies for you.
 Please refer to the `conda documentation <https://conda.io/docs/>`_ for instructions on how to setup and manage your conda installation.

 Installation with pip